-Star Rider (2012) was a site-specific presentation on the site at Woodstock Public Library, NY created by DANCE MONKS in direct collaboration with young artists Aki Densmore (at age 7) and their son, Sebastian Esteva (at age 9).
+Star Rider (2012) was a site-specific performance on the site at Woodstock Public Library, NY created by DANCE MONKS in direct collaboration with their son, Sebastian Esteva (at age 9).
 This whimsical production was inspired by Sebastian's original song of the same title.

 Commissioned by the Woodstock Public Library, NY.